devtime-share/Spoon-Knife/README.md

 	$this->load->spark('kitlang/1.0.0');

-Then you can use those if needed
+Then you can use those methods if needed :

-	// Refers to the lang code in URL
+Refers to the lang code in URL
 	$lang = $this->kitlang->get_lang();

-	// Refers to the language directory name in application/language
+Refers to the language directory name in application/language
 	$language = $this->kitlang->get_language();

 ##helpers
 You can use those helpers in your application once kitlang has detected the current lang code.

 ###switch_lang()

-> Build the current URL adding the lang code $lang as the first segment.
+Build the current URL adding the lang code $lang as the first segment.

 	$url_lang = switch_lang($lang);

 ###site_url()

-> Override site_url() helper building the URL automatically with the current lang code
+Override site_url() helper building the URL automatically with the current lang code

 	$url_lang = site_url(controller/action);

-> Fallback to default behaviour
+Fallback to default behaviour

 	$url_without_lang = site_url(controller/action, true);